-I say the number and whisper or mouth the rest of it, allowing me to breathe.
+I say the number (underlined) and whisper or mouth the rest of it, allowing me to breathe.

-*For American or Irish accents (who pronounce the "r" at the ends of words), "Fire" needs to be said as "Fyah".
+*For people with accents that pronounce the "r" at the ends of words, (like American or Irish), "Fire" needs to be said as "Fyah".

 Here're a few exercises to show how I find this useful: